Dileep-royal/webDevJourney/markdownfiles/day02.md

 # ===== Day-2 ====

 On Day-2,Get to know about the following Things:
-* HTML Elemnets and Tags
+* HTML Elements and Tags
 * Self closing HTML Tags(img,input,meta,link)
 * HTML Tag Attributes
 * Text fundamentals and listing